 Click on Marks and Bleeds in the window’s left-hand menu.

 Check All Printer’s Marks and Use Document Bleed Settings.
 Then click Export.

 Awesome work!
 You can send this press-ready PDF straight off to the printers.

-If you want to show your brochure design to others before you commit to printing, why not drop your design into a Photoshop mockup, like this one?
+If you want to show what you achieved by using an InDesign brochure template before you commit to printing, why not drop your design into a Photoshop mockup?

 This dramatic and moody brochure template would make a great fit for start-ups or creative agencies.
 With 40+ pages, there's plenty of scope for building a comprehensive brochure for your business.

-Looking for a brochure with a more formal look?
+Looking for an InDesign brochure template with a more formal look?
 This corporate brochure template has a polished, professional style which would suit law firms and financial businesses.

 The pared-back, Scandinavian-inspired design of this landscape brochure template is simple and stylish.
-Perfect for creative agencies, freelancers, or retail brands.
+It would be perfect for creative agencies, freelancers, or retail brands.

 Now that you know how to design a trifold brochure in InDesign, it's time to continue building your skills.
 Follow us on our Envato Tuts+ YouTube channel to continue learning and improving your creative projects: